 F2.
 Does due process prevail in civil and criminal matters?
 2 / 4

-Corruption and politicization of the judiciary has significant impact on due process, and strongly limits access to justice for people without resources or political connections.
+Corruption and politicization of the justice system have significant impact on due process, and strongly limits access to justice for people without resources or political connections.
 Corruption within law enforcement agencies remains a serious challenge.

 F3.
 Is there protection from the illegitimate use of physical force and freedom from war and insurgencies?
 2 / 4